 Create transparent, plain-language patient estimates

 The preservice team wanted to give patients cost estimates that were easier to understand and more accurate.
-Now that they’re using Passport Eligibility, team members know exactly what procedure a patient is having and are better equipped to verify eligibility and explain the patient’s deductibles, co-insurance, and out-of-pocket expenses.
+Now that they’re using Eligibility, team members know exactly what procedure a patient is having and are better equipped to verify eligibility and explain the patient’s deductibles, co-insurance, and out-of-pocket expenses.
 For example, the team has standardized the varying (and sometimes cryptic) eligibility responses returned by hundreds of different insurance companies and other payers.
 Team members give patients the same clear answer — no matter how many ways payers use to describe what their plans will and won’t pay for.

 Find alternative payment solutions